 - The occupier knew or should have known that there was a condition on the property that could cause harm to those children

 - The cost or burden of alleviating that danger is slight compared to the potential harm

 - The occupier fails to take reasonable steps to alleviate that danger and a child is injured as a result

-Florida Slip and Fall Attorneys May be Able to Help You Get Justice
+Florida Slip and Fall Lawyers May be Able to Help You Get Justice

 Getting compensation after being injured by a dangerous condition on another's property is not easy.
 There are often several parties involved, including landowners, tenants, property managers, and maintenance contractors, each trying to blame the other and all trying to blame the victim.

-At Morgan & Morgan, our Orlando slip and fall attorneys understand these difficulties and know how to get through the smokescreen that property owners and tenants use to avoid responsibility.
+At Morgan & Morgan, our Orlando slip and fall lawyers understand these difficulties and know how to get through the smokescreen that property owners and tenants use to avoid responsibility.